oooyiyangc/resume-website/content/post/real-rates-projections-federal-reserve-vs-market/index.md

 <br>

 In the chart above, the red line is the average market yield on long-term TIPS.
 And the blue line is the difference between the median projected federal funds rate and the median projected inflation--both from [the Summary of Economic Projections (SEP)](https://www.federalreserve.gov/monetarypolicy/guide-to-the-summary-of-economic-projections.htm).
-At first glance, these two lines are peas in a pod, as they both reflect the long-run real interest rate in our economy. (they wouldn't match exactly though since TIPS is based on CPI while SEP is projecting PCE).
+At first glance, these two lines are peas in the same pod, as they both reflect the long-run real interest rate in our economy.
+(They don't necessarily match exactly though since TIPS is based on CPI while SEP is projecting PCE).

 It is easy to see that these two measures began to diverge around the COVID pandemic.

-There are two possible ways

 <br>